Iran and the Yinon Doctrine: Why Fragmentation, Not Conquest, Is the Real Endgame

 It is fragmentation.

-The Yinon logic does not require maps, declarations, or annexation.
+The Yinon doctrine does not require maps, declarations, or annexation.

 It requires time, pressure, and the steady erosion of cohesion.